nstewart/materialize-mcp-server/README.md

 # Materialize MCP Server

-Instantly transform your Materialize indexed views into fully-typed, callable tools via the Model Context Protocol (MCP).
+A Model Context Protocol (MCP) server that provides tools for managing and querying Materialize databases.

-Define stable, versioned, and secure data tools simply by creating SQL views and indexing them—no additional code required.
+The server exposes a set of static tools for database operations including listing objects, managing clusters, executing SQL transactions, and monitoring query performance.

 ## Installation